progs2002/Spotify-Clustering/README.md

 ```

 Clustering all liked songs (more tracks are usually needed for clustering)
-Number of clusters si specified with the -k flag, 3 by default.
+Number of clusters is specified with the -k flag, 3 by default.

 ```sh
 python main.py cluster -k 3